Advanced Sperm Testing (Including Sperm DNA Fragmentation Testing)

 DNA FRAGMENTATION INDEX (DFI)

-As mentioned previously, the most widespread, commercially available assay for assessing sperm DNA integrity is DFI testing.
+As mentioned previously, the most widespread, commercially available assay in the US for assessing sperm DNA integrity is DFI testing.
 Commercially, DFI testing can be found under such names as SDFA (sperm DNA fragmentation assay) and SCSA (sperm chromatin structure assay).

 DFI testing is an indirect assay that measures the ability of sperm chromatin to resist DNA denaturation after exposure to stress, such as a mild acid.
 In this test, around five thousand sperm are evaluated by a process called flow cytometry, and results are given as a percentage of sperm cells with fragmented DNA.